Report: Sabah win could force Muhyiddin’s hand on snap election | Malay Mail

-KUALA LUMPUR, Oct 2 — The Sabah state election might be a pyrrhic victory for Tan Sri Mujahidin Yassin as it has resulted in an increasingly antagonised Umno, according to political watchers.
+KUALA LUMPUR, Oct 2 — The Sabah state election might be a pyrrhic victory for Tan Sri Muhyiddin Yassin as it has resulted in an increasingly antagonised Umno, according to political watchers.

 They said that while the convincing win was a fillip for Muhyiddin personally, it has taken a toll on the already testy-relations between his Bersatu party and nominal ally Umno.